 Applicants must hold an appropriate baccalaureate degree from a four-year college or university, or its international equivalent with a 3.0 GPA or better.
 Applicants are required to submit Graduate Record Examination (GRE) scores.
 Physicians and dentists may submit Medical or Dental Aptitude Test scores in lieu of GRE scores.
-All international applicants - except those from countries where English is the SOLE OFFICIAL language of instruction (Australia, Bahamas, Barbados, Canada - except Quebec, England, Ghana,
+All international applicants - except those from countries where English is the SOLE OFFICIAL language of instruction (Australia, Bahamas, Barbados, Canada - except Quebec, England, Ghana, Ireland, India, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the

-Ireland, India, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda and Wales) OR those who have received or will receive a degree from a university in the United States - must submit an acceptable, official (reported directly from ETS) Test of English as a Foreign Language (TOEFL) score.
+Grenadines, Trinidad, Tobago, Uganda and Wales) OR those who have received or will receive a degree from a university in the United States - must submit an acceptable, official (reported directly from ETS) Test of English as a Foreign Language (TOEFL) score.
 If you are currently enrolled at a U.S. institution, you must submit an official transcript or verification of degree candidate status from that institution to qualify for a TOEFL waiver.
 If the degree or an official verification is not received, the TOEFL score will again be required.
-The minimum score accepted by the Graduate School is 550 for the paper-based total (a minimum score of 50 on each section), 79 for the internet-based, and a 7 on the IELTS exam.
+The minimum score accepted by the Graduate School is 90 for the internet-based and a 7 on the IELTS exam.